... A Rare Radio Speaker Mesh Confirms

 if that's how you started).
 If it repeats

-in 6 rows, it is the commonplace wrong stuff.
-If it repeats
+in 6 rows, it's the commonplace wrong stuff.
+If however

-in only 4, BINGO!
+it repeats in only 4, BINGO!
 You win.
-As demonstrated in a slice of
+As demonstrated in

-the picture above, "0" is a hole where the counting begins
+a slice of the picture above, "0" is a hole where the counting

-and the "1" through "6" are the holes in adjacent
+begins and the "1" through "6" are the holes in

 Star Trek is a Registered and Copyrighted Trademark of Paramount Pictures.
 All Rights Reserved.
 All subject matters referring to Star Trek are trademarks of Paramount Pictures.
 This website has not been produced or endorsed by Paramount Pictures.
 Any material belonging to Paramount’s Copyrighted Material that may appear on this site complies with fair and/or acceptable use for the purposes of review, study, criticism, or news reporting. |